 In Vienna, the general level of fertility is relatively low and rather steady.
-Differentiated by religion, only Muslim fertility is still significantly above the demographic replacement level (of roughly 2.1 children per women), but seems to converge towards the low levels of other religious groups.
-Against the general trend since the 1980s, fertility of woman with other or no religion increased slightly.
+Differentiated by religion, only Muslim fertility is still significantly above the demographic replacement level (of roughly 2.1 children per women), but is strongly converging towards the relatively low levels of other religious groups.

 The religion of children born into interreligious families is an important factor of the future religious composition of Vienna.
 Protestants have the highest rates of interreligious marriages.
 While there was an increase of exogamy among Catholics, the share of interreligious marriages among Muslims and secular people decreased.
 Statistics on marriages of Orthodox and other religions are not available.